 Doctor of Philosophy Requirements

 It is expected that a student should complete the PhD degree in 4-5 years, and in no more than 6 years.
+All graduate students are expected to make satisfactory academic progress.
+In the case of those who are receiving financial support, this is a condition for continuation of support.

 - 42 credits of coursework